Russian Wikipedia

-It is the largest Wikipedia written in any Slavic language, surpassing its nearest rival, the Polish Wikipedia, eightfold by the parameter of depth.
-In addition, the Russian Wikipedia is the largest Wikipedia written in Cyrillic or in a script other than Latin script.
-In April 2016, the project had 3,377 active editors who made at least five edits in that month, ranking third behind the English and Spanish versions.
-It is the most popular Wikipedia in many former Soviet republics and the second most popular in others, owing its position in the national language status that Russian had in the Soviet era and the Russification policies during the Soviet Union, and Russian continues to be the second language of most of these states.
-As of 2022, most notably, it is the most popular language version of Wikipedia in both Russia and Ukraine.
+It is the largest Wikipedia written in any Slavic language, surpassing the Polish Wikipedia by 20% in terms of the number of articles and fivefold by the parameter of depth.
+In addition, the Russian Wikipedia is the largest Wikipedia written in Cyrillic or in a script other than the Latin script.
+In April 2016, the project had 3,377 active editors who made at least five contributions in that month, ranking third behind the English and Spanish versions.
+As of 2024, it is the most popular Wikipedia in many post-Soviet states, including Russia, Ukraine, Belarus, Moldova, Kazakhstan, Kyrgyzstan, Tajikistan, and Turkmenistan, and the second most popular in others.

-Since the early 2010s, Russian Wikipedia and its editors have experienced numerous and increasing threats of nationwide blocks and country-wide enforcement of blacklisting by the Russian government, as well as several attempts at Internet censorship, propaganda, and disinformation, more recently during the 2014 Russo-Ukrainian war in the Donbas region and the 2022 Russian invasion of Ukraine.
+Since the early 2010s, the Russian Wikipedia and its contributing editors have experienced numerous and increasing threats of nationwide blocks and country-wide enforcement of blacklisting by the Russian government, as well as several attempts at Internet censorship, propaganda, and disinformation, more recently during the 2014 Russo-Ukrainian war in the Donbas region and the Russian invasion of Ukraine.